-- 19.2 Representation.
+- b.
 Prior to discussions that may lead to disciplinary actions, the management official will notify the employee of the right to union representation.
-If the employee accepts representation, no further questioning will take place until the representative is present.
-If the employee chooses not to have representation, a written waiver must be signed by the employee.
-The union will be served a copy of this waiver. - An investigatory interview will, if representation is requested, be delayed for a reasonable amount of time until the employee's representative can be present. - b.
-Prior to discussions that may lead to disciplinary actions, the management official will notify the employee of the right to union representation.
 If the employee accepts representation: - 1.
 The agency may grant the request, meaning that questioning is halted until the union representative arrives and has a chance to consult with the employee. - 2.
-The agency may deny the request and end the interview immediately; or - The agency may give the employee the choice of either continuing the interview without a representative or discontinuing the interview. - 19.3 Appeals.
-Appeals will be in accordance with applicable laws, rules, or regulations. - An appeal of a Suspension of 14 calendar days or less without pay and a Letter of Reprimand may only be made by using the negotiated grievance procedure. - Adverse actions more than 14 days suspension without pay, a reduction to a lower grade, or removal from employment may be appealed to the Merit Systems Protection Board (MSPB). - 19.4 Records.
-In any disciplinary action, an employee will, upon written request, be furnished a copy of all written documents in the agency's files which contain evidence used by the agency to support the disciplinary action.
-Informal notes made by the supervisors that alleged infractions, lateness, and the like cannot be used in the proceedings against Employees unless disclosed before discipline is imposed. - a.
+The agency may deny the request and end the interview immediately; or - 3.
+The agency may give the employee the choice of either continuing the interview without arepresentative or discontinuing the interview. - 19.3 Appeals.
+Appeals will be in accordance with applicable laws, rules, or regulations. - a.
+An appeal of a Suspension of 14 calendar days or less without pay and a Letter of Reprimand may only be made by using the negotiated grievance procedure. - b.
+Adverse actions more than 14 days suspension without pay, a reduction to a lower grade, or removal from employment may be appealed to the Merit Systems Protection Board (MSPB). - 19.4 Records.
+In any disciplinary / adverse action, if not already included in the proposed action letter, an employee will, upon written request, be furnished a copy of all written documents in the agency's files which contain evidence used by the agency to support the disciplinary / adverse action.
+Informal notes made by the supervisors that alleged infractions, lateness, and the like cannot be used in the proceedings against Employees unless disclosed before discipline is imposed.
+The timeline for the employee and/or representative to respond does not begin until the employee and/or representative is furnished a copy of all written documents in the agency's files which contain evidence used by the agency to support the disciplinary/adverse action. - a.
 No written entry will be made in the Supervisor's brief for an employee concerning disciplinary matters without the knowledge of the employee.
 The employee shall initial the entry.
-The employee's initials acknowledge that the employee knows that an entry was made, but in no way will initialing the entry be considered as an agreement with the entry or an admission of guilt.

-Letters of Reprimand may not be retained in the supervisors' work folder longer than twenty-four (24) months.
+The employee's initials acknowledge that the employee knows that an entry was made, but in no way will initialing the entry be considered as an agreement with the entry or an admission of guilt. - b.
+Letters of Reprimand may not be retained in the supervisors' work folder no less than (6) months and no more than twenty-four (24)months.